pqml/dom/README.md

 #### component.destroy()
 Destroy the component and its children components.
- - This also remove component props and de-reference the component from its parent.
+ - This also removes component props and de-reference the component from its parent.
  - Callback refs inside the component tree will be called with `null` as first argument
  - Set component.mounted to false